divyanshojha99/HDSSA/aescodevs/Readme.txt

 are a textual description of the contents.
 Fixed-valued octets are written in hexidecimal form (e.g., 0x01).

-The AESCrypt version 2 file format is as follows.
+The HDSSA EN/DE file format is as follows.
       3 Octets - 'AES'
       1 Octet  - 0x02 (Version)
       1 Octet  - Reserved